Mohd. Ahmed Khan v. Shah Bano Begum: Reactions to the act

-The law received severe criticism from several sections of the society.
-The Opposition called it another act of "appeasement" towards the minority community by the Indian National Congress.
+The law received severe criticism from several sections of society.
+The opposition called it another act of "appeasement" towards the minority community by the Indian National Congress.
 The All India Democratic Women's Association (AIDWA) organised demonstrations of Muslim women against the move to deprive them of rights that they had hitherto shared with the Hindus.

-The Bharatiya Janata Party regarded it as an 'appeasement' of the Muslim community and discriminatory to non-Muslim men and saw it as a "violation of the sanctity of the country's highest court".
-The 'Muslim Women (Protection of Rights on Divorce) Act' was seen as discriminatory as it denied divorced Muslim women the right to basic maintenance which women of other faiths had access to under secular law.
-Makarand Paranjape sees the overruling of Supreme Court verdict in Shah Bano case which happened when the Congress party was in power, as one of the examples of the party's pseudo-secular tactics which allowed "cynical manipulation of religion for political ends".
-Lawyer and former law minister of India, Ram Jethmalani has termed the act as "retrogressive obscurantism for short-term minority populism".
+The Bharatiya Janata Party regarded it as an "appeasement" of the Muslim community, "discriminatory" to non-Muslim men, and as a supposed "violation of the sanctity of the country's highest court".
+BJP-aligned lawyer Ram Jethmalani termed the act as "retrogressive obscurantism for short-term minority populism".
 Rajiv Gandhi's colleague Arif Mohammad Khan who was INC member and a minister in Gandhi's cabinet resigned from the post and party in protest.

 Critics of the Act point out that while divorce is within the purview of personal laws, maintenance is not, and thus it is discriminatory to exclude Muslim women from a civil law.
 Exclusion of non-Muslim men from a law that appears inherently beneficial to men is also pointed out by them.
 Hindu nationalists have repeatedly contended that a separate Muslim code is tantamount to preferential treatment and demanded a uniform civil code.